ppbrown/fluxcd-public-demo/README.md

 The flux CLI communicates with the backend using native kubernetes API calls.
 So there's no extra holes in your firewalls to make.

+## Removal

+To undo all the things flux did in your cluster, first run `flux delete kustomization` on all the things shown by `flux get kustomizations`.

+You are then clear to simply run `flux uninstall`